Tharinducs/Web_site_Builder_Frontend/README.md

 # Getting Started with Create React App
-change the API key in the public/index.html line no 51 chnage the API key in the _helpers/constant.js line no 3
+change the Google API key in the public/index.html line no 51 chnage the Google API key in the _helpers/constant.js line no 3